-Faced by an escalating range of threats including habitat loss and degradation, a rapidly expanding population and climate change, the diverse Great Eastern Ranges is a landscape under pressure.
-The Great Eastern Ranges is one of the few conservation initiatives large enough to respond to these significant environmental challenges at the scale needed to make a measurable difference.
+The wildlife, ecosystems and landscapes of eastern Australia face a host of escalating threats, including increasing loss, fragmentation and degradation of habitat; the impacts of feral animal and weeds; a rapidly expanding population and climate change.
+GER is one of the only conservation initiatives large enough to respond to these significant challenges at the scale needed to make a real impact.

-GER provides the bold vision that brings people together to contribute to conservation outcomes across public and private land at the continental scale.
-By building long-term, inclusive partnerships with organisations and community groups, we provide a platform for driving greater regional coordination at the local level, whilst creating corridors of effort across multiple landscapes.
+GER provides the bold vision and coordination that brings people together in ways that contribute to conservation outcomes across public and private land to create impact at the whole-of-landscape, population and ecosystem level.
+By building long-term, inclusive partnerships with organisations and community groups, we provide a platform for driving greater regional coordination at the local level whilst creating corridors of effort across multiple landscapes.

-Through coordinating and mobilising resources, research, capacity building and national leadership, GER is helping to ensure a healthier future for our landscapes, wildlife and people.
+By coordinating and mobilising resources, research, capacity building and national leadership, GER helps to secure a healthier future for our communities, economies, landscapes and wildlife.